 Strengths of the program include extensive training in stroke neuroimaging, neurocritical care, acute stroke evaluation, assessment for stroke intervention and outpatient stroke prevention.
 Fellows also have the opportunity to participate in clinical research and ongoing clinical trials.

 Completion of the vascular neurology fellowship prepares the candidate for an academic career, and courses in research methodology can be incorporated into the curriculum for those interested.

-Led by Dr. Elizabeth Waterhouse, VCU’s neurology clerkship is a dynamic and engaging one-month clinical experience offering third-year medical students the opportunity to work within in-patient, consultative and community clinical environments within the Department of Neurology.
+Led by Dr. Neel Dixit, VCU’s neurology clerkship is a dynamic and engaging one-month clinical experience offering third-year medical students the opportunity to work within in-patient, consultative and community clinical environments within the Department of Neurology.
 The program introduces students to the discipline by providing exposure to the elements related to delivering clinical care to neurological patients along with fundamental concepts associated with communication, teamwork and professionalism, plus medical knowledge and education in neurosciences.